-Another factor behind why chiropractic can help numerous health problems has to do with balancing the body’s sympathetic / parasympathetic response from the body.
+Another factor behind why chiropractic can help numerous health problems is balancing the body’s sympathetic/parasympathetic response from the body.

-Most people live in a sympathetic “fight or flight” response and a chiropractic adjustment in the upper cervical region and in the sacral region can stimulate a parasympathetic response that reduces stress and allows certain organs to function to a higher degree. including the digestive and endocrine systems.
+Most people live in a sympathetic “fight or flight” response.
+A chiropractic adjustment in the upper cervical and sacral regions can stimulate a parasympathetic response that reduces stress and allows specific organs to function higher, including the digestive and endocrine systems.

-This systematic review shows why so many people choose to visit a chiropractor on a regular basis, even if they have no symptoms because they understand the benefits of decreasing ongoing stress and maintaining a healthy spine and nervous system.
+This systematic review shows why many people regularly visit a chiropractor, even if they have no symptoms.
+They understand the benefits of decreasing ongoing stress and maintaining a healthy spine and nervous system.